-Wine, said to be the first alcoholic beverage discovered.
+Wine said to be the first alcoholic beverage discovered.
 No wonder it still has so many lovers all across the globe.
 But as we know, wine bottles are traditionally closed with corks.
 There are corkscrews to open these corks.
 It’s understood that you are not always carrying a corkscrew but should that stop you from having the taste of your wine?
 It shouldn’t.
-There are many ways to open a wine bottle even if you don’t have a corkscrew at any moment.
-You can use a knife, screw, and pliers, scissor, a towel or a shoe, keys, a screwdriver, a toothbrush or even a blowtorch.
-Here, screw & pliers, knives, keys, and scissors are used in a similar method.
+There are many ways to open a wine bottle without a Corkscrew.

-Method 1: Opening a wine bottle using screw & pliers, knives and scissors
+- Opening a wine bottle using screw & pliers, knives and scissors

-Method 2: Opening a wine bottle using a towel or a shoe
+2] Opening a wine bottle using a towel or a shoe

 You can fold the towel to the bottom of the bottle as many times as you feel will be enough to save it from cracking.
 Or you can use your shoe as well.
 Put the bottom of the wine bottle in the opening of the shoe.
-And then hit it on the wall.
-Keep the process continue until the cork is out enough to be pulled by hands.
-Or it will open the cork by itself and you may end up wasting a bit of wine on the floor.
+Then hit it on the wall.
+Keep the process continue until the cork is out enough.
+Then you can pull it by hands.
+Or it will open the cork by itself, and you may end up wasting a bit of wine on the floor.

-Method 3: Opening a wine bottle using a blowtorch
+3] Opening a wine bottle using a blowtorch

-Method 4: Opening a wine bottle using a screwdriver or a toothbrush
+4] Opening a wine bottle using a screwdriver or a toothbrush

 So that’s it.
 You don’t have to worry about the cork from now on.
 When there is a will, there is a way, they said.
 Well said.
 Not all good things come to an end.